shopware5/devdocs/source/blog/_posts/2015-11-26-pdo-inspector.md

 attack does not necessarily have a constant query part.

-For these reasons, this tool should ony be considered a developer analytics tool and is by no mean a "security layer" of whatsoever kind.
+For these reasons, this tool should ony be considered a developer analytics tool and is by no mean a "security layer" of whatever kind.

 ## Other approaches
 As mentioned before, there are other approaches to detect SQL injections.
 Since 2014 there is a [PHP RFC by Wietse Venema](https://wiki.php.net/rfc/taint) who suggests "tainting" of PHP variables.
-This way PHP would internally store, how a string was composed.
+This way PHP would internally store how a string was composed.
 A string created completely from within the application might be safe, a string created using user input from HTTP query variables, shell arguments or similar would be marked as "tainted".
-As soon as such a "tainted" string would be e.g. printed out to the template or passed to the database connection, PHP could then raise an exception, as a the string might cause injection vulnerabilities.
+As soon as such a "tainted" string would be e.g. printed out to the template or passed to the database connection, PHP could then raise an exception, as the string might cause injection vulnerabilities.
-Furthermore the RFC proposes to let certain PHP functions remove such taint flags: So e.g. `htmlspecialchars` might remove the taint for HTML output, `mysql_real_escape_string` for database connections and `escapeshellcmd` for shell output.
+Furthermore, the RFC proposes letting certain PHP functions remove such taint flags: So e.g. `htmlspecialchars` might remove the taint for HTML output, `mysql_real_escape_string` for database connections and `escapeshellcmd` for shell output.

-Even though this RFC did not hit the PHP core any perhaps never will - I think its not only a nice concept, but also very informative, as you actually should consider any string "tainted", which was generated from user input.
+Even though this RFC did not hit the PHP core any perhaps never will - I think it's not only a nice concept, but also very informative, as you actually should consider any string generated from user input as "tainted".
 So it might also help you to understand injections attacks better.

 Another interesting library is [php-reaper](https://github.com/emanuil/php-reaper) which will parse your PHP source code for tainted SQL queries.
-Currently its bound to AdoDB and also produces a lot of false positives - but I think its also a nice approach to find possible SQL injections statically.
+Currently its bound to `AdoDB` and also produces a lot of false positives - but I think it's also a nice approach to find possible SQL injections statically.

 ## Download
 You can find the query inspector on my [github repo](https://github.com/dnoegel/pdo-inspector)